Morgan Motor Company: Company history

 H.F.S.
 Morgan quit the Great Western Railway in 1904 and co-founded a motor sales and servicing garage in Malvern Link.
-In 1909 he designed and built a car for his own use.
-Previously he developed the first independent front suspension in the engineering shop of Malvern College.
-He began production a year later and the company prospered.
+In 1909, he designed and built a car for his own use.
+Previously, he developed the first independent front suspension in the engineering shop of Malvern College.
+He began production a year later, and the company prospered.
 Production of three-wheelers approached 1000 by World War I and quickly resumed with both racing and touring models.
-Morgan's first four-wheeler came in 1935 with three-wheelers phased out in 1952.
-Morgan continued to run it until he died at age 77 in 1959.
+Morgan's first four-wheeler arrived in 1935, and the company phased out three-wheelers in 1952.
+Morgan continued to run it until his death in 1959 at age 77.

-In 1990, the company was subject of a critique by Sir John Harvey-Jones for his television programme Troubleshooter.
+In 1990, the company was the subject of a critique by Sir John Harvey-Jones for his television programme Troubleshooter.
 Harvey-Jones recommended modernising production and clearing the order backlog.
 The company rejected the advice, arguing that traditional techniques were part of the appeal of the company, and that a waiting list helped the company deal with recessions and preserved their exclusivity.
 Sales increased as a result of the programme and the company prospered.
 Sir John said he was very pleased to have been proven wrong in Morgan's case.

 Peter Morgan, son of HFS, ran the company until a few years before his death in 2003.
-He was replaced as chairman by Alan Garnett, a non-family director, from 2003 to 2006.
-After Garnett's resignation, a four-man management team was established.
+Alan Garnett, a non-family director, replaced him as chairman from 2003 to 2006.
+After Garnett's resignation, the company established a four-man management team.